AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 "Tell him that."
 I growled.

 "I have, actually.
 He refuses to read your texts.
-I will admit that is one danm
+I will admit that is one damn cute kid you got there."

+"Not mine yet, but soon."
+I said.

+"And the little girl?"

+I looked at him a little confused.
+Benji nodded, "Your friend posted a picture on Instagram with you and her daughter."

+"That would be Mia.
+And my sweetheart Naya."

+"She's cute too."
+Benji said.

+I nodded, "She is.
+Best thing that happened to Mia was being a mother."

+"Alex is n
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4Mjk5NTMxMSwtMTMwODIzMTUxMV19
+eyJoaXN0b3J5IjpbLTc3MzczMDk2LC0xMzA4MjMxNTExXX0=
 -->